vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/07_The_Vowels_the_Prime_Vibrations_of_Consciousness.md

 12 Note Abhinavagupta's Tantrasara, third chapter, where he refers to the Shambhava Upaya.

-13 Two key Sanskrit words for the meaning of the vowel-Ê are Êtam, meaning truth, particularly harmony and order in the cosmic manifestation, and Êìi or seer, one who has the knowledge and energy of that truth.
+13 Two key Sanskrit words for the meaning of the vowel-Ê are Êtam, meaning truth, particularly harmony and order in the cosmic manifestation, and Êṣi or seer, one who has the knowledge and energy of that truth.

 14 It represents the dimension of will \(i or iccha\) as further brought into existence.
 Note the progression: short-vowel-I or will, long-vowel-I as ruling power, diphthong ai as majesty.

-15 For example, the mantra Sau, which can be either Sauæ or Sauâ.
+15 For example, the mantra Sau, which can be either Sauṁ or Sauâ.
 Sauâ is most common and is used to project energy or Shakti as well as the power of Soma.